mcmath/deep-map/README.md

 #### Returns

 Returns a new object with the same keys as `object`.
-If `options.inPlace` is set to `true`, the original object is returned mutated.
+If `options.inPlace` is set to `true`, the original object is returned, mutated.

 ## TypeScript